robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 **Talking Points:**

-- "Websites are just files your browser can read!"
+- Websites are just files your browser can read!
-- "Different kinds of files can be retrieved from the server, including HTML and CSS files, which the client then reads and renders as a website."
+- Different kinds of files can be retrieved from the server, including HTML and CSS files, which the client then reads and renders as a website.
 </aside>

 ---